 Part of managing expectations is ensuring your clients know, in plenty of time, when you are working and when you will be “back to normal,” but it doesn’t end there.

 It makes sense to share your plans as transparently as possible.
-For example, if you have a busy social media presence and usually reply quickly, post a pinned message to explain that that’s going to change for a week or so.
+For example, if you have a busy social media presence and usually reply quickly, post a pinned message to explain that that’s going to change for a couple of weeks.

 The same goes for email; You don’t want clients to think you’re ignoring them, so make sure that they will receive an auto-response telling them when to expect a reply from you.
 This is basic professionalism, but it’s surprising how many people don’t make the effort.